JPL-WVCC/matchup_pge/util/README.txt

   ssh -i ~/.ssh/msas.pem ops@54.167.55.23
   cd /home/ops/pges/mine/matchup_pge

+. the input datasets for wvcc are a two-level composition . the matchup datasets composed of localize urls of the granules . the granules themselves
+  . both the above datasets need to be ingested to GRQ

-. to prepare for ingest, goto weather ssh -Y leipan@weather cd $HOME/pge/matchup_pge/util/
+. to prepare for ingest of granules, goto weather ssh -Y leipan@weather cd $HOME/pge/matchup_pge/util/

-  where the data is
+  where the granule data is
   /raid15/leipan/ingest

 . how to get data from weather to mozart the rsync command (ran under weather:/raid15/leipan/ingest/VIIRS/1) rsync -rave  "ssh -i ~/.ssh/msas.pem" -a * ops@3.84.50.148:/data/input/VIIRS/1/1/.

-. to ingest data for wvcc, goto its mozart from higgs: ssh -i ~/.ssh/msas.pem ops@3.84.50.148 cd /data/input
+. to ingest input grandule data for wvcc, goto its mozart from higgs: ssh -i ~/.ssh/msas.pem ops@3.84.50.148 cd /data/input

+. to generate matchup input dataset on top of the granules, goto weather cd $HOME/pge/matchup_pge/util/ python wvcc_evaluator.py

 . to delete documents (datasets) in es database: https://www.elastic.co/guide/en/elasticsearch/reference/1.7/docs-delete.html